<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6322673&amp;fmt=gif">

 Even with heavy government investment and subsidies, Western vehicle manufacturers are most concerned about the future of EV production.
 In recent years, Chinese EV competitors, like BYD, have released EVs at significantly lower price points.

+This newfound competition from China has led some European manufacturers to pivot their strategies toward a high-end, less price-driven niche.
 To reduce costs going forward, Western manufacturers may introduce innovative techniques such as giga casting, while electronics suppliers might operate at 80% capacity to maximise their returns.

-Looking ahead, we hope for increased global investment in EV charging stations.
 This will address a key barrier to purchase for would-be buyers worried about range.
-Many seem hopeful of further investment and EV buy-in, with EVs still projected to make up for 60% of global vehicle sales by 2030.
+Many seem hopeful about further investment and EV buy-in, with EVs still projected to account for 60% of global vehicle sales by 2030.

 Some EVs operate using upwards of 50,000 electronic components.
 However, microchips are needed for all modern vehicles.
 No matter the pace of EV adoption, it is safe to assume that the requirement for electronics in transportation will only increase over time.